2020–21 Colchester United F.C. season: Pre-season

 Colchester's place in League Two for the 2020–21 season was confirmed on 22 June 2020 following a 3–2 aggregate defeat to Exeter City in the semi-final of the League Two play-offs.

 Chairman Robbie Cowling had already announced on 27 April 2020 that four first-team players would be released at the end of their contracts on 30 June.
 These players included Brandon Comley, Ryan Jackson, Frank Nouble, and club captain Luke Prosser.
 Citing the COVID-19 pandemic, Cowling admitted under normal circumstances he "would have been determined to re-sign" the released players.

 The following day, the club also released a list of twelve further players who would not be offered new deals on the expiry of their current contracts.
 These included Dean Ager, Callum Anderson, Jamal Campbell-Ryce, Louis Dunne, Chandler Hallett, Tyrique Hyde, Luke Ige, Tariq Issa, Cameron James, Callum Jones, Percy Kiangebeni, and Bailey Vose.

 On 14 July, Cowling released a statement to announce that John McGreal had left the club after four years as head coach.

 Ethan Ross left the club on 24 July to join League One side Lincoln City.

 On 28 July, McGreal's former assistant Steve Ball was announced as his successor.

 Colchester played their first pre-season friendly at home to Gillingham on 15 August.
 They suffered a 2–0 defeat with goals from Stuart O'Keefe and Connor Ogilvie.

 On 18 August, Colchester hosted back-to-back friendlies against Ipswich Town, both of which were 75-minutes in length.
-In the first match, Colchester lost 4–0, with a brace from Aaron Drinan and goals from Gwion Edwards and Idris El Mizouni.
+Colchester lost 4–0 in the first match, with a brace from Aaron Drinan and goals from Gwion Edwards and Idris El Mizouni.
 In the second game, Colchester were beaten 1–0.
 Alan Judge's first-half goal proved to be the difference between the sides.